 How does Scoop pricing for Riders work?

 Riders cover a share of the commute cost with the Driver.
-We split the costs for you, and you pay directly through the app.
-The amount paid by each Rider helps the Driver cover a portion of their commute costs for things like gas and vehicle maintenance.
+Scoop automatically calculates and splits the cost for you, and payment is handled directly through the app.

 How does Scoop pricing for Drivers work?

-See this article to learn more about how pricing is determined: How is Scoop pricing calculated?
+Learn more about how pricing is determined: How is Scoop pricing calculated?

 Comments